AlonBS/Ray_Tracer/README.md

 		diffuse 0.1 0.1 0.1
 		specular .8 0.8 0.8
 		shininess 16
-		triTex 0 1 2 # actually create a triangle with texture.
+		tri 0 1 2 # actually create a triangle with texture.
 The newly created triangle will have
 			     # the bound texture and the last specified materials properties (and transformations)
 			     # the verticies to used are by index, which was assigen when those were created (vertexTex cmd)
-		triTex 1 3 2
+		tri 1 3 2

 		unbindTexture